-About Workshop Proposals: The IACP 2017 educational program will be designed to meet the need of diversified audiences with cutting-edge presentations.
+About Workshop Proposals: The IACP 2018 educational program will be designed to meet the needs of diversified audiences with cutting-edge presentations.
 We are looking for a wide array of topics that are innovative, engaging, inspiring, and informative for police executives around the world.
 Different presentation styles and tracks are available for submissions.

 Goal: The IACP’s goal is to offer relevant and timely education and training to help attendees do their jobs more effectively and make their agencies more successful.
 Through the Call for Presentations, the IACP seeks the very best, most relevant, and most thought‐provoking ideas in order to deliver content pertinent to the law enforcement profession.
 In particular, the IACP is interested in receiving proposals that address contemporary or emerging issues confronting the law enforcement profession and the leaders of law enforcement agencies worldwide.
 These topics include: